|

 Because

-the balance sheet is like that balancing scale, one individual number is of no
+the balance sheet is like that balancing scale, one individual number

-importance without knowing how that number relates to the numbers on the other
+importance without knowing how that number relates to the numbers on

 side of the scale.
-That relationship will show you how stable the organization
+That relationship will show you how stable the

 is.